4d/docs/docs/Concepts/classes.md

 If you need to instantiate a singleton with parameters, you can also call the [`new()`](../API/ClassClass.md#new) function.
 In this case, it is recommended to instantiate the singleton in some code executed at application startup.

 The scope of a singleton instance can be the current process or all processes.
 A *process* singleton has a unique value for the process in which it is instantiated, while an *interprocess* singleton has a unique value for all processes of the application.
 Singletons are useful to define values that need to be available from anywhere in an application or process.

+Once instantiated, a singleton class (and its singleton) exists as long as a reference to it exists somewhere in the application.

 The [`.isSingleton`](../API/ClassClass.md#issingleton) property of Class objects allows to know if the class is a singleton.